-But like any platform, LinkedIn is far from perfect.
+However, LinkedIn is far from perfect.
 It’s not as effective if your goal is to reach out to users outside of your LinkedIn connections.

 LinkedIn InMail is an extension of LinkedIn’s basic messaging feature.
 It allows you to send requests and messages to users outside your network.
 However, it doesn’t come free.
-You’ll need to invest in a premium account and InMail credits to use the feature.

-It’s a simple and easy process:
+Purchasing InMail credits LinkedIn is a simple and easy process: